mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 &nbsp; <!--- Used to add a double line break --->

-In my lab I don't have many requirements, so I'm simply going to add the Debian repo's and then upgrade the packages on the device to ensure that they're the latest version.
+I don't have many requirements in my lab, so I'm simply going to add the Debian repo's and then upgrade the packages on the device to ensure that they're the latest version.

 This is what my script (`cumulus-ztp.j2`) looks like: